Loneliness during coronavirus

-- You could also contact Samaritans, call: 116 123 or email: [email protected] if you need someone to talk to.
+- You could also contact Samaritans on freephone 116 123 or by emailing [email protected] if you need someone to talk to.

-- Join an online group or class that focuses on something you enjoy – that could be anything from an online exercise class, book club etc.
+- Join an online group or class that focuses on something you enjoy.
+It could be an exercise class, book club, art class etc.

 This is a challenging and sometimes lonely time, but it will pass.
 There will be lots of hugs, shared pots of tea, parties and celebrations in the future.
 For now, let’s be as kind as possible to ourselves and others.